-Even before the internet became popular, we were all actively looking for ways to avoid ads as much as possible.
+Even before the internet became popular, we were all actively looking for ways to avoid ads using popup blockers as much as possible.
 Commercial breaks on TV were used as an opportunity to visit the bathroom or walk the dog.

-As the name suggests, a pop-up blocker is a program that blocks online pop-ups for you.
+As the name suggests, a popup blockers is a program that blocks online popups for you.
 After the rise of the world wide web, online advertising became even more attractive than advertising on TV.
 Not only are online ads a lot cheaper, marketers also receive tons of information (your internet use, search queries, surfing behavior), so that targeted advertising were suddenly within their reach.

 This means that both the ads on web pages on your PC and the ads on your smartphone can be blocked.